THIS PAGE WAS UPDATED ON 29TH sEPTEMBER 2025 AS FOLLOWS:

 Nelson City Council has a decarbonisation target for the “community” (i.e. everybody - not just Council’s own emissions) of reducing “gross long-lived gases” (basically all CO2 emissions, with no credits for forestry take-up of carbon) by 8.3% every year until 2035.
 This broadly aligns with the UN’s IPCC goal of reducing emissions by 43% by 2030 in the quest to keep global overheating below 1.5C.
 (Note the IPCC frames this as giving better than a 50% probability of succeeding - awful odds for averting a catastrophe. )

-Most of the reductions have been achieved at very low cost to Council (refer table of reduction initiatives in Figure 3).
+Most of the reductions have been achieved at very low cost to Council and some potentially generate revenue.

-Please refer to the end of this webpage for important caveats.
+Please refer to the end of this page for important caveats.

 Media release - A plan for meeting Nelson's climate strategy target